prody/ProDy-website/tutorials/membrane_anm/imanm.rst

 .. ipython:: python

-   of_rtb = imANM('2nwl')
+   of_imanm = imANM('2nwl')
-   if_rtb = imANM('3kbc')
+   if_imanm = imANM('3kbc')

-and we build a couple of Hessians using the coordinates of the crystal structures
+and we build a couple of Hessians using the coordinates of the crystal structures.
+Scale is the scaling factor for spring constants between the z direction and the x and y directions.
+Depth is the total the depth of the membrane from top to bottom.

 .. ipython:: python

    of_coords = of_ca.getCoords()
    if_coords = if_ca.getCoords()
-   of_rtb.buildHessian(of_coords, of_blocks, cutoff=11.0, scale=16.)
-   if_rtb.buildHessian(if_coords, if_blocks, cutoff=11.0, scale=16.)
+   of_imanm.buildHessian(of_coords, of_blocks, scale=16., depth=27.)
+   if_imanm.buildHessian(if_coords, if_blocks, scale=16., depth=27.)

 The scaling factor of 16 in this example means that the restoring force for any displacement in the x- or y-direction is 16 times greater than the force associated with a displacement in the z-direction.
 The constraint on motions parallel to the membrane surface implicitly incorporates the membrane's effects into ANM.

-To use RTB with no membrane effects, set ``scale=1.0`` (which is also the default value).
-We have here set the boundaries of the membrane to extend well beyond the protein, effectively applying the implicit membrane scaling to the entire protein.
+The parameter ``depth`` specifies the total size of the membrane in the z direction, half of which goes either side of the x-y plane.
+It is also possible to set the positions of the upper and lower edges of the membrane separately using ``high`` and ``low``.

-Now we calculate the modes and write them to a pair of .nmd files for viewing.
+Next we calculate the modes and write them to a pair of .nmd files for viewing.

 .. ipython:: python

-   of_rtb.calcModes()
-   if_rtb.calcModes()
+   of_imanm.calcModes()
+   if_imanm.calcModes()
-   writeNMD('2nwl_im.nmd',of_rtb,of_ca.select('protein and name CA')) writeNMD('3kbc_im.nmd',if_rtb,if_ca.select('protein and name CA'))
+   writeNMD('2nwl_im.nmd', of_imanm, of_ca.select('protein and name CA'))
+   writeNMD('3kbc_im.nmd', if_imanm, if_ca.select('protein and name CA'))

 .. figure:: images/membrane_anm-imanm_of3.png
-   :scale: 100%
+   :scale: 70%

 The third mode of the outward-facing structure moves all three transport domains simultaneously through the membrane in a 'lift-like' motion.